neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 - **v0.2.0** (2025-06-13)
   - Added console logs and file support.
   - Updated namespace of hardware metrics to `runtime` from `system`.
+  - Updated script to use only CLI arguments.
   - Replaced `.` in system metric names with `/` to match the Neptune metric namespace format.

 - **v0.1.0** (2025-01-08)